noone-404/neovim-config/README.md

 -- [Neo-Tree](https://github.com/nvim-neo-tree/neo-tree.nvim) -- under the plugs/neo-nvim.lua file

-Used to have a hierarchy of the project
+Used to have a hierarchy/File explorer to traverse files on the project

 shortcuts: